jkwchui/chem-jon-hk/docs/chem/lessons/Y1/Week31/README.md

 There are **three** sessions this week.
 A Teams meeting is scheduled for each class (find it in your class channel: [D](https://teams.microsoft.com/l/channel/19%3a4890cd0ec2e94b2597fde929c8290adf%40thread.tacv2/D?groupId=0d7c841b-7b66-4a31-9970-36e8a2da69ce&tenantId=7637b993-7e86-4653-a3e2-c87c46e1321a) / [E](https://teams.microsoft.com/l/channel/19%3ad3529d50bff446a6a6732b42938d1a42%40thread.tacv2/E?groupId=0d7c841b-7b66-4a31-9970-36e8a2da69ce&tenantId=7637b993-7e86-4653-a3e2-c87c46e1321a) / [G](https://teams.microsoft.com/l/channel/19%3a50e3bea387c1493ea5dc10807fca8547%40thread.tacv2/G?groupId=0d7c841b-7b66-4a31-9970-36e8a2da69ce&tenantId=7637b993-7e86-4653-a3e2-c87c46e1321a)).
 Join the meeting at the beginning of your class.
 Work your way through the material; you can ask questions or start break-out rooms for online group work.

 If the activities within the session cannot be finished within one hour, complete the remainder at a time of your choosing.

-There *is* homework this week.
-Complete and submit the homework on ManageBac by Sunday 9 pm.

 <a href="./Session1" class="el-button el-button--danger">Session 1: </a>